Vecticum/vecticum-docusaurus/docs/vecticum/administration/00020000-expressions-examples/00011000-workflow-step-system-actions.md

 <figure>![](/assets/image_(335).png)</figure>

 The started workflow is the default one assigned to the class of the document over which workflow is running.&#x20;
+This is the default setup of this feature.
+But by newly deployed property 'Value expression' it is possible to setup that  any other appointed workflow can be trigerred.
+Please see sub chapter 'starting workflow different than default'.

 In the above example the step was designed in order to manipulate with erpId of the customer which is in fact erpId of contract created on ERP system side by exporting separately current contract document per each customer assigned in Children type of attribute, in the key customers.&#x20;